 4. Final interview

-If both interviews were successful and you found the best talent to move forward, the next step is a final interview.
+If both interviews were successful and you found the best talent to move forward, the next step is the final interview.
 It should cover the candidate’s salary expectations, working schedule, and all the benefits that come along with working at your company.

-- Have you ever worked in a remote company/team before?
+• Have you ever worked in a remote company/team before?

-- Do you have any concerns about working remotely?
+• Do you have any concerns about working remotely?

-- Are you able to track your KPIs on your own?
+• Are you able to track your KPIs on your own?

-- How collaborative and team-oriented are you?
+• How collaborative and team-oriented are you?

 If answers to these and any other questions are what you expected to hear, it’s time to make an offer with which your candidate will be genuinely excited.
 For this reason, you should discuss all the salary questions in advance.
 Also, you should have a clear understanding of average software development salary rates in the engineer’s region.